Ultimate Guide: Add a Calendar to Your Notion Page for Seamless Scheduling and Time Management in Your Workspace

 - Or, click the "+" icon at the top of your page and fill in the event details.

-Utilize the database properties you set up in Step 4 to include all relevant information for your events.
-This method gives you a quick and organized way to populate your calendar.
+Use the database properties you set up in Step 4 to include all relevant information.
+This method provides a quick and organized way to populate your calendar.

 Step 7: Customize the Calendar View

-Notion offers several customization options for your calendar view:
+Notion offers several customization options for your calendar view.
+You can:

 - Change the color scheme of entries.